-Join us for free Stop the Bleed Training courses taking place in May and June.
+Sign up for a FREE Stop the Bleed Training course.
 Learn more and register.

 Blood loss, or hemorrhage, is the most common cause of preventable death, except for injury.
 In many cases, medical personnel are not on the scene of an accident or injury at work quickly enough to control bleeding.
 That leaves it to average folks to step in and help out.
 That’s why trauma surgeons from around the country created a campaign called Stop The Bleed

 Stop the Bleed has already trained 100,000 people in the US.
 The trauma team at the UVM Medical Center wants to add to that number.
 It will soon offer free public courses.
 Dr. Tim Lee, an acute care surgeon at the UVM Medical Center, shares information about the program.